JordiPolo/merrow/README.md

 access_token: mylongaccesstokenwouldbewrittendowninhere

 Add as many repos as you want, if you do not know how to make an access token, do not worry about that.
-Only add your repos, Jackal will generate one and write it down in the config file for you the first time it is executed
+Only add your repos, Merrow will generate one and write it down in the config file for you the first time it is executed

 ## Usage